-A number of the day worksheet with a variety of tasks to give context and meaning to a number.
+A number of the day worksheet with a variety of tasks to practice number sense skills.

 The worksheet includes writing the number in numerical and word form, as well as showing the number using Base-10 blocks, tally marks, and a number sentence.